WillMuzyka/pokemon-crud/README.md

 This is not a deploy version of the application and may not be optimized.
 The whole purpose of this code is for my own evaluation and I do not have any guaranty if you want to deploy or use it commercially.

-Observation: One point that can be improved in this code is the fact that it does not check for extra field on Pipedrive.
-A variable could be added to .env file to enable or not the verification requirement of these fields.

 ## :memo: LICENSE

 This project is under the MIT License.
 For more information, please refer to [LICENSE](LICENSE).